David-Rey/hugo-site/content/posts/iron-dome.md

   </tbody>
 </table>

 Below are some figures of trajectory with the black line representing the true value and the red dots representing the position estimate.
-Also in the figure are the camera frustums and below that are the camera views.
+The visualizations also include the camera frustums to show the sensors' field of view, followed by the corresponding projected views from each camera.

 <p align="center">
   <img src="/images/blog/iron-dome/results-3d.png" alt="Alt text" width="600">